The theory of the Collatz process and the method of dynamical balls: Introduction and motivation

-Recall the Collatz function, the arithmetic function of the form \begin{definition} Let $a\in \mathbb{N}$, then the Collatz function is the piece-wise function \end{definition} Then Collatz conjecture, which is one of the acclaimed hardest but easy to state problems is the assertion that \begin{conjecture} Let $\mathcal{C}$ be the Collatz function, then $\mathrm{min}\{\mathcal{C}^{s}(b)\}_{s=0}^{\infty}=1$ for any $b\in \mathbb{N}$. \end{conjecture}The conjecture has long been studied and hence the vast literature and surveys concerning the study.
-For instance the problem has been given a fair treatment in the following surveys \cite{lagarias2010ultimate}, \cite{lagarias19853}, \cite{chamberland2003update}.
-Motivated by this problem we introduce the subject of the Collatz process.
-We develop this theory and it turns out incidentally that it is connected to other open problems such as the problem concerning the distribution of the Sophie germain primes.
+The conjecture has long been studied, hence the vast literature and surveys concerning its study.
+For example, the problem has received fair treatment in the following surveys \cite{lagarias2010ultimate}, \cite{lagarias19853}, \cite{chamberland2003update}.
+Motivated by this problem, we introduce the subject of the Collatz process.
+We develop this theory in much more detail.
+It turns out incidentally that it is connected to other open problems, such as the problem concerning the distribution of the Sophie Germain primes.\\

 It needs to be said that the classical problem of deciding on the convergence of a given sequence is generally in principle not a hard problem.
 However, the difficulty may arise from how the terms in the sequence are generated.
 A typical example of a sequence whose convergence may be difficult to determine is the Collatz sequence